 International Politics Building

-Alistair teaches primarily in the area of security studies, EU and European Politics, and European and Transatlantic security.
+Alistair teaches primarily in the areas of European and Transatlantic security, EU and European Politics, and the wider field of security studies.
 His undergraduate modules include: Contemporary Security: Theories and Threats; NATO: from Cold War to Hybrid War; Terrorism and Counter-Terrorism: Policing, Intelligence and War; Contemporary European Security; and, The European Union: Politics, Policies, Problems.

 At Masters level his module include: Security Policy in the European Union, and The European Union in Crisis: Integration and Fragmentation

 PhD Supervision areas: security studies, European & EU politics, Internal and external security challenges in Europe; EU foreign, security and defence policy; European approaches to internal security policy (terrorism, immigration, organised crime); NATO & Transatlantic security; National foreign, security and defence policies.